 Laureen Atkins with the Literacy Cooperative also reviewed applications to determine which projects to co-fund.
 Supporting the committee were Neighbor Up members Lila Mills and Lisa-Jean Sylvia.

-Have questions about Neighbor Up and literacy?
+Have questions about Neighbor Up and adult literacy?

 By Neighbor Up member Melanie Sklarz